Rydberg Atomic Receivers for Multi-Band Communications and Sensing: System Model

-where $h_n\in\mathbb{C}$ is the flat-fading channel coefficient (assumed known via channel estimation), $\sqrt{P_{{\rm t},n}}$ is the transmit power at the $n$-th band.
-The multi-path effect is neglected due to the narrow bandwidth $B_n$ of each band. \item \emph{Sensing signal:} {As the operating frequency $\omega$ increases, a minute target displacement $d$ will induce a significant phase shift $\frac{\omega d}{c}$ to the RF signal, enhancing sensing granularity.
-By simultaneously detecting $N$ frequency bands, multi-band RAREs achieve multi-scale sensing from coarse (e.g., hand tracking) to fine (e.g., finger tracking) resolutions.} Specifically, at band $n$, the sensing target undergoes a slight displacement, $d_n$, which introduces an additional phase, $\frac{(\omega_n+\delta_n)}{c}d_n$, to the sensing signal, $\Re{E_{s,n}e^{j(\omega_n+\delta_n)t}}$.
-Thus, $E_{s,n}$ is formulated as
+\item \emph{Sensing signal:} As frequency $\omega$ increases, a minute target displacement $d$ will induce a significant phase shift $-\frac{\omega d}{c}$ to the RF signal, with $c$ the speed of light.
+By simultaneously detecting $N$ frequency bands, multi-band RAREs achieve multi-scale sensing resolution from coarse (e.g., hand tracking) to fine (e.g., finger tracking).
+Specifically, at band $n$, the sensing target undergoes a slight displacement, $d_n$, which introduces an additional phase, $-\frac{(\omega_n+\delta_n)}{c}d_n$, to the sensing signal.
+Thus, $E_{{\rm s},n}$ is formulated as